I’m often getting asked the same questions by beginners who want to keep guppies in their aquarium:

 When they feel safe guppies do not really hide.
-However it is a good idea to give them some sort of hiding spaces.
+However, it is a good idea to give them some sort of hiding space.
 Female guppies can be very stressed by male guppies, and they need rest.
 They will hide between plants or other aquarium decoration.
 Having live plants in your aquarium helps the survival rate of guppy fry too.
 Aquarium plants are very beneficial in improving the quality of the water.

 An overcrowded tank can also be a huge stress factor for your guppies.
 I use this simple method to determine the number of guppies I can place in a fish tank: 1 guppy / 1 gallon.
 This works very well for me.

 Guppies do sleep.
 They need to rest and they need darkness for this.
 Too much light will cause stress and eventually death.
 If you use artificial light on your guppy aquarium, make sure you turn it off for at least 6 hours a day.
-You can set it up on a timer if you usually forget turning the lights on and off.
+You can set it up on a timer if you usually forget to turn the lights on and off.

-I recommend one male to three females ration in order to minimize stress in your female guppies.
+I recommend one male to three females ratio in order to minimize stress in your female guppies.
 I know that male guppies are more beautiful and people tend to buy more males than females.
 This is a bad idea.
 Too many males will harass and stress the females so much, that the female guppy will die.
 If you buy guppies for their vibrant colors, buy only males.